El Arish, Queensland: History

+On 31 August 1922, the Queensland Railways Department opened a siding called Quatia, about 1.5 kms north of El Arish.
+The name was suggested by soldier settlers and refers to a city in Egypt, where the Australian Imperial Force engaged in the Battle of Katia in World War I. The station at El Arish itself was opened on 18 December 1922.
+Having been threatened with demolition, the station building was given to the community by Queensland Rail in 1992, and was relocated and repaired.

 The El Arish War Memorial is located on the south-west corner of Monash and Ryrie Streets.
 It was unveiled in September 1947.

 The Maria Creek State School opened on 13 May 1922; it was renamed El Arish State School in 1925.

 El Arish Post Office opened by 1926 (a receiving office had been open from 1921).

 El Arish Tavern was established in 1927.

 The RSL Memorial Hall opened in October 1930.
 It was built by local people using timber donated by the Myers sawmill.

 The area was later settled by Italian Australians who worked in the sugar cane fields.

 The town was hit by Severe Tropical Cyclone Yasi in February 2011.